STIXProject/stixproject.github.io/documentation/concepts/composition/index.md

   </cybox:Object>
 </cybox:Observable>
 {% endhighlight %}{% endcapture %}{% include expander.html section="composition5" %}
    * As an observable pattern this characterizes a condition where any full combination exists of the types of objects, the specific relationships and the specific property field patterns.
-In other words, it is defining a logical AND across not only the set of property value patterns specified on each object but also across the relationships between objects. {% include expand_link.html text="Example »" section="composition6" %}
+In other words, it is defining a logical AND across not only the set of property value patterns specified on each object but also across the relationships between objects. {% include expand_link.html section="composition6" %}
 {% capture expandable %}
 {% highlight xml linenos %}
 <cybox:Observable id="example:Observable-db066ea1-925b-43df-a341-f513ece3ae94">